datstartup/ubuntuopenbox/lessons/m44-gtk-theme-for-ubuntu-openbox.md

 In Linux, every file/folder with its name begin with a period (.) is >hidden.The **"~/.theme"** folder is often hidden and we need to unhide it: Using Thunar > View > Check “Show Hidden File”.
 {: notice--info}

-Now **~/.theme** folder is visible and you can move Flatstudio folder to it.
+Now **~/.theme** folder is visible and you can move the Flatstudio folder to it.

-You need theme engines to render the theme as it supposed to.
+You need theme engines to render the theme as it is supposed to.
 As with this theme, the author have instructed us to install **unico-engine** & **gtk2-engines-murrine**.

 ```bash
 sudo apt-get install unico-engine gtk2-engines-murrine